Sonoma school district looks at demographics and boundaries

 Davis will provide “an array of support… not just a binder,” Blake said.

 Associate superintendent Bruce Abbott, who gave a presentation on the need for the study at Tuesday’s meeting, said the results will help the district “optimize our boundaries, because right now they don’t seem to be defining communities.”
 Abbott also said Davis will train the district in how to use the program and the report.

 Current maps identifying where students live show “interesting concentrations,” Abbott said, and what’s maybe more interesting is “what you don’t see,” which is “kids from a neighborhood all going to one school together.”

-Trustee Britta Johnson, who represents the Prestwood attendance area, said the board will make decisions in part based on the data provided by Davis, and will also be “informed with anecdotal” elements such as what they learn from the community and how people feel about their particular schools.
+Trustee Britta Johnson, elected from the Prestwood attendance area, said the board will make decisions in part based on the data provided by Davis, and will also be “informed with anecdotal” elements such as what they learn from the community and how people feel about their particular schools.
 The board agreed that the study will provide evidence and data necessary to help them make decisions, but they will need community input as well.